ibm-cloud-docs/vpc/logging.md

 To launch the {{site.data.keyword.la_short}} web UI to view these logs, see [Navigating to the web UI](/docs/log-analysis?topic=log-analysis-launch).

-#  Networking link should be VPC link, but one doesn't exist.
-Opening PR for log-analysis team.

 For more information about the locations where VPC logs are available, see [VPC infrastructure services locations](/docs/log-analysis?topic=log-analysis-cloud_services_locations#cs_locations_networking).

 ## Fields per log type